MrHedmad/kerblam/docs/src/tutorial/run.md

 - `--local` (`-l`): Skip [running in a container](run_containers.html), if a container is available, preferring a local run.

+In short, `kerblam run` does something similar to this:
+- Move your `pipe.sh` or `pipe.makefile` file in the root of the project, under the name `executor`;
+- Launch `make -f executor` or `bash executor` for you.

+This is why pipelines are written as if they are executed in the root of the project, because they are.

 ## Data Profiles - Running the same pipelines on different data

 You can run your same pipelines, *as-is*, on different data thanks to data profiles.

-By default, Kerblam! will use your `./data/in/` folder as-is when executing pipes.
+By default, Kerblam! will use your untouched `./data/in/` folder when executing pipes.
 If you want the same pipes to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data during execution.